 There are a variety of options for getting from Barajas airport to your hotel available on the airport’s website:

-Iberia Airlines are proud to be the official airline partner of ISHA 2019.
+oneworld® is pleased to be the official airline alliance of ISHA 2019 Annual Scientific Meeting.

 ISHA 2019 has negotiated a 30% discount with RENFE on train tickets from anywhere in Spain, to Madrid and back, for all attendees.
 You may use this discount for either single (one-way) or return journeys.